andreaiacono/andreaiacono.github.io/tesi/thesis.md

 colleague of von Neumann, Arthur Burks.
 A much simpler structure that demonstrated self-replication functions (although without universal construction capability) was proposed by computer scientist Chris Langton more than three decades later.
-One of von Neumann\'s main conclusions was that the reproductive process uses assembly instructions in two distinct ways: both as instructions interpreted and executed for assembly, and as data to be copied and transferred to offspring.
+One of von Neumann's main conclusions was that the reproductive process uses assembly instructions in two distinct ways: both as instructions interpreted and executed for assembly, and as data to be copied and transferred to offspring.
 During